 The sharing economy, the gig economy, the engagement economy, the entrepreneur economy – over the last decade, business analysts have rolled out the term “economy” for pretty much every notable phenomenon driving the way people do business.
-But none was more widely used, nor had a greater impact, than the subscription economy.
+But none was more widely used, nor had a greater impact, than the subscription economy, which has given rise to a whole new industry of subscription box fulfillment services.

 So disruptive has this business model proved that now virtually every industry is seeing its conventional sales model shaken up.
 Just look at Blockbuster – or, rather, look at the empty parking lot where the Blockbuster used to be, which now houses a tall billboard for a new Netflix show.